99003746/N9_SDLC_CALCULATOR/1_Requirements/README.md

 1) Exponential operation (result=b^x where b=base and x=exponent.
 Input type : integer and float)
    Logarithmic operation (result=log(x) where the input type of x is integer or float) .

-2) Area and perimeter of different geometrical shapes (The input data type used in the scenario are integer and float) .
+2) Area of different geometrical shapes (The input data type used in this scenario are integer,float and long).

+3) Volume of different geometrical shapes( The input data type used in the scenario are integer and float.)

-3) Permutation and Combination (result=nPr; input type : integer and result=nCr; input type: integer) .
+4) Permutation and Combination (result=nPr; input type : integer and result=nCr; input type: integer) .

-4) using float for Decimal values .
+5) using float for Decimal values .

-5) using int for Integer values .
+6) using int for Integer values .

-6) using Double .
+7) using Double .

-7) calculation of reminder using modulus operator .
+8) calculation of reminder using modulus operator .

-8) using aithmetic operators for calculation of simple interest .
+9) using aithmetic operators for calculation of simple interest .